JDetmar/NLog.Extensions.AzureStorage/src/NLog.Extensions.AzureQueueStorage/README.md

 _resourceIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
 Input for DefaultAzureCredential as ManagedIdentityResourceId.

 _clientIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
 Input for DefaultAzureCredential as ManagedIdentityClientId.

+_sharedAccessSignature_ - Alternative to ConnectionString.
+Used together with ServiceUri.
+Input for AzureSasCredential

+_accountName_ - Alternative to ConnectionString.
+Used together with ServiceUri.
+Input for StorageSharedKeyCredential-AccountName

+_accessKey_ - Alternative to ConnectionString.
+Used together with ServiceUri.
+Input for StorageSharedKeyCredential-AccessKey

 _timeToLiveSeconds_ - Default Time-To-Live (TTL) for Queue messages in seconds (Optional)